 After all, you’re probably used to getting due date reminders from your library or low balance notifications from your bank via text.
 A text from an unfamiliar number isn’t the red flag it used to be — and clever scammers have been using that fact to their advantage.

-Fortunately, the Federal Trade Commission (FTC) and other government bureaus keep track of the most popular scams, which can help you avoid wasting money on them.
+Fortunately, the Federal Trade Commission (FTC) and other government bureaus keep track of the most popular scams, which can help you keep more money in your bank account.

 Package delivery failure notifications